neel-thakkar/LearningGit/README.md

 1. OPTIONAL: git status, git fetch, git pull / OR / VS: fetch, pull
 1. git push / OR / VS: Push or Sync to do it all in one go

+## New Branch / Switch Branch

+1. git switch -c "new-branch-name" / OR / VS: 3 dots, new branch, name and done
+1. check git status to confirm you are in new branch
+1. git switch new-branch-name / main - changes to specified branch

 ## git commands

 * git clone "url"